vikashk1/node/doc/api/console.md

 * `...data` {any}

 This method calls `console.log()` passing it the arguments received.
-Please note that this method does not produce any XML formatting.
+This method does not produce any XML formatting.

 ### console.error([data][, ...args])
 <!-- YAML